-Injury wrecks Williams' audacious French title bid
+Tennis-Injury wrecks Williams' audacious French title bid

 “I was looking forward to my match against Serena today and am disappointed that she had to withdraw,” the 28th seed said.

-Sharapova, herself making a French Open comeback after missing the last two editions following a doping ban, will face either Garbine Muguruza or Lesia Tsurenko in the last eight.
+Sharapova, herself making a French Open comeback after missing the last two editions following a doping ban, will face Garbine Muguruza in the last eight.

-Williams said she would have to wait to find out the extent of the injury before deciding whether she can play at Wimbledon.
+Williams said the injury something she had never had before and that it was too early to say whether she would be fit for Wimbledon next month.

+“I have pretty much had every injury in the book.
+But this is a little different and I’m clueless as to what to do,” she said.
+“I’m just going to do what the doctor thinks I should do.”

-But former world number one Kim Clijsters, who returned from having a baby to win the U.S. Open in 2009, said injuries of this nature are only to be expected for new mums returning to the top tier of sport.
+Former world number one Kim Clijsters, who returned from having a baby to win the U.S. Open in 2009, said injuries of this nature are to be expected for new mums returning to sport.

-“We were all looking forward to this match and excited to see what the outcome would be,” she told Eurosport.
+“Pregnancy and birth is physically very demanding and you deal with new injuries that you are not used to,” she told Eurosport.

 The Belgian believes Williams can still add to her Grand Slam collection, though.